Stanford Medicine Research Reveals Key Changes Linked to Aging and Disease Risk

 Light serves as the most important environmental cue for aligning these biological clocks.
 It helps synchronize internal rhythms, particularly during adjustments to new time zones, though this adaptation process requires time.
 Notably, humans tend to adjust more easily to lengthened days than to shortened ones, a factor that can influence travel recovery and overall well-being.

-The Types of Biologic Clocks
+Types of Biological Clocks

 The Impact of Biomolecular Changes on Health